-As a shorthand convenience, MaterialX allows the specification of a geomprefix XML attribute that will be prepended to the value of each geom attribute (e.g. in <geominfo>, <collectionadd>/<collectionremove>, <light>, <materialassign>, or <lightillum>/<lightshadow> elements) specified within the scope of the element defining the geomprefix.
+As a shorthand convenience, MaterialX allows the specification of a geomprefix XML attribute that will be prepended to the value of each geom attribute (e.g. in <geominfo>,

+<collectionadd>/<collectionremove>, <light>, <materialassign>, or <lightillum>/<lightshadow> elements) specified within the scope of the element defining the geomprefix.
 If the value of a geom attribute contains several comma-separated values, the geomprefix is prepended to each of the separate geometry names.
-Geomprefixes are not prepended to regex values.
-Since the values of the prefix and the geomprefix is commonly used to split off leading portions of geometry paths common to all geometry names, perhaps including package-specific conventions or asset name.
+Since the values of the prefix and the geometry are string-concatenated, the value of a geomprefix should generally end with a "/".
+Geomprefix is commonly used to split off leading portions of geometry paths common to all geometry names, perhaps including package-specific conventions or asset name.